ofirsnb/global-agent/README.md

   httpsAgent,
 });
 ```
 The request will be proxied (if applicable) while maintaining the custom agent configuration.
+Must be configured with `forceGlobalAgent: false`.

 ### Exclude URLs

 The `GLOBAL_AGENT_NO_PROXY` environment variable specifies a pattern of URLs that should be excluded from proxying. `GLOBAL_AGENT_NO_PROXY` value is a comma-separated list of domain names.
 Asterisks can be used as wildcards, e.g.